 Let’s take a closer look at this rare breed of dog.

 White German Shepherds are super smart and very energetic dogs.
 They love mental and physical stimulation stemming from their origins as working dogs.

 The history of the White Shepherd dog dates back to Germanic areas of Europe.
 The shepherd breed originated from sheep fields, where powerful herding dogs were needed.

 However, white-coated dogs proved to be ineffective as herders because they blended in with the sheep.

 This led to a major change being made in 1933.
 Germany altered the breed standard, banning the recognition of the white Shepherd as part of the German shepherd breed.
 It took until 1969 before the white shepherd dog became a registered breed in its own right.

 While there are no genetic differences between the white and regular German shepherds, the white Shepherd is regarded as a separate breed by the United Kennel Club.

 Below are ten interesting facts about the White Shepherd.

-1) White shepherds are recognized as a separate breed by the United Kennel Club despite having no genetic differences with the tan and black shepherds.
+1) White shepherds are recognized as a separate breed by the United Kennel Club despite having no genetic differences from tan and black shepherds.

 2) Female white shepherd dogs are smaller and more docile than males.